bifravst/cloudformation-cleaner/README.md

 > stack can be deleted, because this lambda has the permissions to delete
 > everything.

-    # you can configure the prefix with this environment variable:
-    export STACK_PREFIX=your-ci-stack-prefix-
     npx cdk deploy

+You can configure the regular expression used to check against a stack name with the environment `STACK_NAME_REGEX` variable of the lambda, e.g. `^bifravst-`.